JieAnthony/laravel-octane-workerman/README.md

 ## Screenshot

-Start the program through `gatewayworker` to make the development of laravel in the Internet of things more convenient.
-Get through API and communicate with different gateways.
+Start the laravel project through `gatewayworker` to make the development of laravel in the Internet of Things more convenient.
+Fetch and communicate with different gateways via API.

 ![image](https://user-images.githubusercontent.com/10336437/160743947-80837068-5ca6-4ee7-a560-d108878fedbd.png)